James Dean as Jim Stark, confused suburban high school student and loner

-Ironically, Dean became a style icon by ignoring fashion and dressing with an aim towards comfort and practicality.
+Ironically, James Dean became a style icon by ignoring fashion and dressing with an aim towards comfort and practicality.
 He wasn’t a rebel because of what he chose to wear; he was a rebel because he chose not to conform.

 - Red nylon zip-front windbreaker with collar, brass zipper, open slanted hand pockets, button cuffs, and elastic ribbed waistband

 - Dean likely wore a customized McGregor Anti-Freeze jacket